chernistry/cr717/README.md

 A simple drum sequencer created with AI in about 30 minutes, inspired by the classic TR-808 but not pretending to replicate the original.
 Use it freely in your projects!

 This project demonstrates the SDD (Spec-Driven Development) approach - a methodology for rapid development using AI agents with structured prompts and templates.
-For more details on SDD, check out [SDDRush](https://github.com/chernistry/SDDRush) or look at the `/Users/sasha/IdeaProjects/personal_projects/sdd` directory.
+For more details on SDD, check out [SDDRush](https://github.com/chernistry/SDDRush).

 All prompts used in this project are available in both locations - the SDDRush repo and the sdd directory within this project.